Svendolin/All-about-GIT/README.md

 => `.git` stores all of the files that saves the history of your project from commit to commit.
 It's a hidden folder in your project folder.
 With "$ ls -la" you can see all the hidden files and folders in your project folder.

+=> `.gitignore` is a file that tells Git which files (or patterns) it should ignore.
+It's a hidden file in your project folder.
+With `"$ ls -la"` you can see all the hidden files and folders in your project folder.
+Create a new file called .gitignore and write in the files you want to ignore.

+=> `Q` cleans the actual command of the terminal while `CTRL + C` stops the process and `$ git clear` clears the terminal from all the text.

+=> `TAB` is your friend!
+If you type in a command and press TAB, it will autocomplete the command for you.
+If you press TAB twice, it will show you all the possible commands that start with the letters you typed in.

 <br />
 <br />